alustig3/head-tracking/Docs/_build/html/_sources/setup/setup.txt

 Create a new virtual environment
 --------------------------------

-Open a terminal session and enter the following:
+Open a terminal window and enter the following:

 .. code::

   conda create -n trackingEnv python=3.5 numpy pandas

-This will create a python 3.5 environment called "trackingEnv" with numpy and pandas installed.
+This will create a Python 3.5 environment called "trackingEnv" with the numpy and pandas libraries installed.

+.. _switch:

 Switch into your new environment
 --------------------------------